Cyber Security Body of Knowledge (CyBOK) Training Course

 ABAP Secure code

-- Describe best practices for ABAP programming and the handling of SY-SUBRC
+- Outline ABAP programming best practices and the proper handling of SY-SUBRC

 Active Directory for Admins

-21 HoursThis instructor-led, live training in Slovakia (online or onsite) is aimed at system administrators who wish to use Microsoft Active Directory to manage and secure data access.
+21 HoursThis instructor-led, live training in Slovakia (online or onsite) is designed for system administrators seeking to use Microsoft Active Directory for managing and securing data access.

 Applications Security Foundation

-21 HoursThis course delves into the essential topics of secure coding that are pertinent to a wide range of web application developers.
-It will equip students with the principles of secure programming, including the process of examining specific pieces of code, identifying security vulnerabilities, and implementing effective fixes for those issues.
+21 HoursThis course addresses the fundamental topics of secure coding that are critical for a wide range of web application developers.
+Participants will learn the core principles of secure programming by examining specific code snippets, identifying potential security vulnerabilities, and applying effective remediation strategies.

-Throughout the course, you will observe demonstrations of real-world attacks and learn how to prevent them, thereby gaining confidence in enhancing the security of your applications.
+Throughout the course, you will observe demonstrations of real-world attacks and learn how to defend against them, building your confidence as you strive to enhance the security of your applications.

 Duration: 3 days